commons-app/commons-app-documentation/android/Code-style.md

 Please write unit tests to cover your own code if you are submitting an enhancement (i.e. the issue that you are working on has an "enhancement" label)

+## Logging

+Please use Timber for logging, for instance `Timber.d("Current image quality is %d", currentImageQuality);`, you may need to import: `import timber.log.Timber;`

+Please do not write `e.printStackTrace()`, instead output the exception to Timber.

 ## Licensing
 We can only embed libraries that allow being embedded with Apache 2-licensed software.